If you’re owned by a Newfie than you are already familiar with the term “blow coat” or “seasonal shedding”.

 Sometimes it does seem like it lasts forever especially when you brush out a whole entire dog one day and the next day there is still tumbleweeds blowing through your house.

-How long a dog will blow their coat depends on their coat and how thick that their undercoat is.
+How long a dog will blow their coat depends on its coat and how thick their undercoat is.

-Most dogs will blow their coats from anywhere to a few weeks to a little over a month.
+Most dogs will blow their coats from anywhere from 2 weeks to a little over a month.

 Other things that can determine how long dogs will blow their coat can depend on health, age, genetics, and hormones.